dx01-linux/Calculator/README.md

 js :
-    * resVar : it take care of showing equations parts & performing changes on them
-    * keyboard : it hold all keys' type for events' handling
-    * opertionBook : it take care of storage operation performed and manage them by adding more or erasing  existing ones
+    -resVar : it take care of showing equations parts & performing changes on them -keyboard : it hold all keys'type's event handlers -opertionBook : it take care of storage operation performed and manage them by adding more or erasing  existing ones

     *events:
+       - keyboard   //listener:
-        // add number
+            add number

-        //add operator
+            add operator

-        // triggering operation
+            triggering operation

-        //operators buttons
+            operators buttons
+        - operationBook //listener:

-        //restore old operation in Operation book
+            restore old operation in Operation book

-        //remove all operations in Operation Book
+            remove all operations in Operation Book